HaithamAlulaimi/SequentalAssignment/README.md

 ### Introduction
 This project is an assignment from SequenTial Company that focuses on front-end testing using Selenium -TestNG and the programming language is Java.

+### Note

-#### The test script is structured into two distinct parts to ensure comprehensive testing coverage:
+ The test script is structured into two distinct parts to ensure comprehensive testing coverage:

 ##### Smoke Test (Main Area):